becem-gharbi/becem-gharbi/README.md

 My name is Becem and I'm from Tunisia.
 I'm an electromechanical engineer and a self-taught software developer.

-My goal here on GithHub is to help accelerate the development process
+My goal here on GitHub is to help accelerate the development process

 - In web development, I specialize in developing Nuxt 3 modules for handling common tasks such as authentication.